neptuneresearch/monero-heuristics/tx_ringmember_sourcetx/tx_ringmember_sourcetx.md

         - give the number of re-used source transactions (n_ringmember_sourcetx) per transaction input,
         - where the source transaction was used for > 1 ringmembers in the transaction input
         - (since = 1 would be used once, the common and not-special case).

-3. Count each case from Question A,B,C; also present as % of transactions from total in (1)
-    - Same or different input: tx_ringmember_sourcetx_count_dist
-    - Same input: tx_ringmember_sourcetx_count_sameinput_dist

-    - Columns always included:
-        - n_ringmembers: Number of ringmembers from same source transaction

-    - Same or different input columns:
-        - n_tx: Number of transactions where this occurred
-        - n_tx_pct: n_tx as percentage of transactions out of total of transactions for all values for n_ringmembers > 1
-        - n_tx_pct_rct: n_tx as percentage of RingCT transactions in entire blockchain

-    - Same input columns:
-        - n_txinput: Number of transaction inputs where this occurred
-        - n_txinput_pct: n_txinput as percentage of transaction inputs out of total of transaction inputs for all values for n_ringmembers > 1
-        - n_txinput_pct_rct: n_txinput as percentage of RingCT transaction inputs in entire blockchain

-4. Question D: repeat #3 for "multiple" variant
-    - Same or different input: tx_ringmember_sourcetx_count_multiple_dist
-    - Same input: tx_ringmember_sourcetx_count_sameinput_multiple_dist

-    - Columns:
-        - n_ringmember_sourcetx: Number of source transactions that were used in > 1 transaction inputs, for all transaction inputs
-            - (will double count i.e. if same tx was used for 2 ringmembers in different inputs A and B, it will count 2 source transactions)
-        - n_tx: Number of transactions where this occurred
-        - n_tx_pct: Percentage of transactions in this data set
-        - n_tx_pct_rct: Percentage of RingCT transactions in entire blockchain

-5. Question E: query using block_height and monero_version HF ranges
-    - Same or different input: tx_ringmember_sourcetx_count_version
-    - Same input: tx_ringmember_sourcetx_count_sameinput_version

-    - Columns always included:
-        - version: Hard fork version number
-        - height: Start height for hard fork
-        - n_ringmembers: Number of ringmembers from same source transaction

-    - Same or different input columns:
-        - n_tx: Number of transactions where this occurred

-    - Same input columns:
-        - n_txinput: Number of transaction inputs where this occurred